nsmoooose/dungeons/doc/design.rst

 World generation
 ----------------

-Smallest area the game covers is a tile.
-A tile is

-Tilesize is 10 m in all directions.
+Tilesize is 1 m in all directions.

 The world is divided into levels.
 Each level is 10 meters high. w h d 1000 x 1000 x 3000